Launch and Test Engineer at Space Exploration Technologies

 Mechanical or Industrial Engineering | Santa Barbara, California Area, US

-Completed a MS in Mechanical Engineering at the Ohio State University in the area of fluid mechanics and heat transfer with applications in alternative energy.
-Worked on a NSF-SBIR project with a small business as well as designed and fabricated ceramic micro-combustors for hydrogen and graphene production..
+Completed a MS in Mechanical Engineering at the Ohio State University in the area of fluid mechanics and heat transfer with applications in alternative energy and graphene synthesis.
+Earned two publications, one of which was my thesis work "Deposition of few-layered graphene in a microcombustor on copper and nickel substrates.”

 Previously earned a Bachelor of Science in Mechanical Engineering at the University of Alaska Fairbanks.
-Focused on hands-on mechanical engineering design and applied research.
-Was the principal investigator of a Center for Global Change (UA Foundation) funded research project investigating the arctic viability of a small-scale axial flux wind turbine of our own design.
-Also spearheaded numerous student-led projects in the department, while simultaneously pursuing inter-disciplinary collaborations with student organizations as ASME President.
+Focused on hands-on mechanical engineering design and research.
+Served as the principal investigator of a Center for Global Change (UA Foundation) funded research project which investigated the arctic viability of a small-scale axial flux wind turbine of our design.

 While at UAF, was also a co-designer/machinist at the Alaska Space Grant Program.
-Worked to produce and develop the first and second "cubesat" microgravity satellite prototypes which were tested at Johnson Space Center in Houston, TX aboard the "Weightless Wonder" aka the "Vomit Comet" in microgravity.
-Also helped work on the Student Rocket Project, a NASA funded endeavor at Poker Flat Rocket Range, which studied the D-region of the ionosphere during aurora events.
+Helped to develop the first and second "CubeSat" microgravity satellite prototypes which were tested at Johnson Space Center in Houston, TX aboard the "Weightless Wonder," aka the "Vomit Comet."
+Also helped work on the Student Rocket Project (SRP-5), a NASA funded endeavor at Poker Flat Rocket Range, which studied the D-region of the ionosphere during aurora events.